Jaguar!

-Jaguar! is a steel family roller coaster located at Knott's Berry Farm in Buena Park, California.
+Jaguar! is a steel family roller coaster at Knott's Berry Farm in Buena Park, California, United States.
 Built by Zierer and designed by Werner Stengel, the coaster opened to the public in 1995.

 History

 In December 1994, Knott's Berry Farm announced that Jaguar! would be coming to the park.
 The ride would cost $10 million to build.
 Although it was set to open in May 1995, this was delayed.
 Jaguar! would open on June 17, 1995.